RCG Home Rescue Team

 Best if: You have a temporary hardship and expect to recover

 Your lender pauses or reduces payments for a set period while you get back on your feet.
 The missed payments are dealt with later — added to the loan, paid over time, or due when you sell.
-This buys time without losing your home.

 Keep Home